rust-lang/rust-by-example/src/constants/input.md

 read-only section of the memory and can be accessed in any other part of the program.

-Strings can be constants too, their definitions use `'static str` as type signature. `'static` is an special lifetime that outlives all the other lifetimes, it indicates that the referenced data is available in all the scopes.
+String literals like `"string"` can also be assigned to static variables.
+These variables have type signature `&'static str`, and are references to strings allocated in read-only memory. `'static` is an special lifetime that outlives all the other lifetimes, and indicates that the referenced data is available in all the scopes.

 {constants.rs}